NL12143/SP-ADFS-Claims-WHR/README.md

 # sp-adfs-whr

-Automatic home realm discovery via whr module.
 Automticaly direct users to their identity provider.
+Fixed Home realm discovery for SharePoint users via a whr http module.

+Required for partner federation with SharePoint not using default setup to show list of partners.
-The default "show list of partners" is considered unsecure and not user friendly.
+A "show list of partners" is considered unsecure and not user friendly.
-Required for partner federation with SharePoint

 # References